open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Histogram Aggregator

-The Histogram Aggregator collect data for the [Histogram Metric Point](./datamodel.md#histogram) and is default aggregator for the following instruments.
+The Histogram Aggregator collect data for the [Histogram Metric Point](./datamodel.md#histogram) and is default aggregator for the following instruments:

 * [Histogram](./api.md#histogram) instrument.

-The Histogram Aggregator MUST be configurable to support different Temporality.
+The Histogram Aggregator MUST be configurable to support different Temporality and bucket Boundary Values.

 Histogram Aggregator maintains the following in memory:

-* Time window (e.g. start time, end time)
+* Start Time<sup>2</sup>
-* Count
+* Count (count of points in population)
-* Sum
+* Sum (sum of point values in population)
+* Boundary Values
-* Bucket Counts (per configured boundaries)
+* Bucket Counts (count of values falling within configured Boundary Values)

+\[2\]: Start Time is exclusive (aka not inclusive) of the provided time.

 ### An example of SDK implementation